-Table 23: ParameterList settings for a TransactionalSession
+Table 21: ParameterList settings for a TransactionalSession

-Parameter name Туре Description to string Identifies the datastore to connect to.
-For example with PSS/DB, it will be an environment name; with PSS/ODBC a datasource name; with PSS/Oracle, an Oracle database name.
-You must set this parameter. concurrent boolean If set to TRUE, the session can be used by multiple concurrent threads.
-The default value is FALSE. single writer boolean Can be set to TRUE only if this session is the only session that writes to this database.
+Parameter name Туре Description single writer boolean Can be set to TRUE only if this session is the only session that writes to this database.
 A value of TRUE eliminates the risk of deadlock; the cache can remain unchanged after a commit.
-The default value is FALSE. replicas IT_PSS::DynamicReplicaSeq List of references to all active replicas in the replica group.
+The default value is FALSE. replicas IT_PSS::DynamicReplicaS eq List of references to all active replicas in the replica group.
 This parameter is used only when replication is required.